Lohit9/terminal-config/README.md

   2. Install powerline fonts : https://github.com/powerline/fonts
   3. To check if it works use: `echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"` and make sure you see valid symbols

+_WIP_: The issue now is to figure out how to shorten the path to make it all more readable.
+Make the absolute path into relative path.